tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

    bdqffdq:hasResponseStatus bdqffdq:EXTERNAL_PREREQUISITES_NOT_MET ;
    bdqffdq:hasResponseComment "Source authority service was not available at time of evaluation."^^xsd:string .
 ```
+Note that in RDF representations, the `Response` is an instance of `bdqffdq:Assertion`, and the `Response.status` is a value of `bdqffdq:hasResponseStatus`, while the `Response.result` may be either a literal using `bdqffdq:hasResponseResultValue` or a Named Individual using bdqffdq:hasResponseResult, or, as a best practice with RDF, when null, is ommitted, and the `Response.comment` is a value of `bdqffdq:hasResponseComment`.

 For example, the `bdqffdq:hasExpectedResponse` for the `Specification` for [VALIDATION_COUNTRYCODE_STANDARD](../../terms/bdqtest/index.md#VALIDATION_COUNTRYCODE_STANDARD) states: